dji-sdk/Onboard-SDK-Doc/source/tutorial/gimbal-manager.md

 > **NOTE** This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.

 ## Overview
-Using the "Gimbal Control" function of the OSDK, developers could control the gimbal execute the action according to the logic designed by developers.
+Using the "Gimbal Control" function of the OSDK, developers could control the gimbal execute the action according to the logic designed by developer.

 ## Concept
 ### Gimbal Angle